Marching Through Georgia: Work as a songwriter

 Henry Clay Work (1832–1884) was a printer by trade.
-However, his true passion rested in music, a passion that blossomed during his youth and drew him into songwriting.
+However, his passion rested in music, a passion that blossomed during his youth and drew him into songwriting.
 He published a song for the first time in 1853, and eight years later, when the American Civil War broke out, his musical efforts took on a new life.
-(Note: The New Grove Dictionary notes that the American Civil War "seeded his most fecund songwriting period", and David S. Hill observes that "it was only until the tremendous success of his first war song … that he began to take his composing seriously.")
+(Note: The New Grove Dictionary notes that the American Civil War "seeded his most fecund songwriting period", and David S. Hill observes that "it was only until the tremendous success of his first war song … that he began to take his composing seriously".)
 Work promptly approached the Chicagoan music publishing firm Root & Cady, presenting its publishing director George F. Root with a manuscript of "Kingdom Coming".
 Root was impressed and assigned him a post.
-(Note: However, it was "Brave Boys Are They", and earlier piece, that secured Work's contract with Root & Cady, although Work presented it to Root after "Kingdom Coming".)
+(Note: However, it was "Brave Boys Are They", an earlier piece, that secured Work's contract with Root & Cady, although Work presented it to Root after "Kingdom Coming".)

-Throughout the Civil War, music bore great importance, as the musicologist Irwin Silber comments: "soldiers and civilians of the Union states were inspired and propagandized by a host of patriotic songs."
-Work, a Northerner, delivered, penning 29 songs from 1861 to 1865.
-His songs have been noted for communicating the feelings of Union civilians, perhaps more so than "[those of] … any other songwriter," writes The New Grove Dictionary of Music and Musicians.
-Some of Work's wartime compositions also impart anti-slavery sentiments, stemming from his upbringing on the Underground Railroad.
+Throughout the Civil War, music bore great importance.
+As the musicologist Irwin Silber comments: "[S]oldiers and civilians of the Union states were inspired and propagandized by a host of patriotic songs."
+Work, a Northerner, penned 29 songs from 1861 to 1865; they have been noted for communicating the feelings of Union civilians, perhaps more so than those of any other songwriter", observes The New Grove Dictionary of Music and Musicians.
+Some of Work's wartime compositions also impart antislavery sentiments, stemming from his upbringing on the Underground Railroad.

-"Marching Through Georgia" would prove his most fruitful work yet.
-Released c.
-January 9, 1865, it commemorates the March to the Sea, a momentous Union triumph that had taken place a few weeks prior.
+"Marching Through Georgia" was his most fruitful work yet.
+Released around January 9, 1865, it commemorates the March to the Sea, a momentous Union triumph that had taken place a few weeks before.
 The song is dedicated to the campaign's mastermind, Major General William T. Sherman.
 While other contemporary songs honored the march, such as H. M. Higgins' "General Sherman and His Boys in Blue" and S. T. Gordon's "Sherman's March to the Sea", Work's composition remains the best known.